 "The interaction and responsiveness with Neil is fantastic."

-Neil has been named to the 2013 and 2015 edition of The Best Lawyers in America®.
-He has also been named to the Massachusetts Super Lawyers list for his work in the field of intellectual property law.
+Neil has been repeatedly named to The Best Lawyers in America© and to the Massachusetts Super Lawyers list for his work in the field of intellectual property law.
+He is also recognized in the IAM Patent 1000: The World’s Leading Patent Professionals.

 An inventor himself, Neil holds five U.S. patents resulting from his prior engineering work.